 MS is considered a progressive disease.
 The symptoms of MS worsen over time and become increasingly disabling.
-Ultimately, a patient will suffer loss of many body functions even if he has few symptoms.
+Ultimately, a patient will suffer the loss of many body functions even if they have few symptoms.
 Each person experiences the symptoms of MS differently, and while some people face ongoing functional deterioration, others live for long periods of time without serious symptoms.
 The following highlights some of the different types of MS:

 - Relapsing-Remitting Multiple Sclerosis (RRMS).
 RRMS is considered the most common form of MS, and approximately 85 percent of people who suffer from MS are first diagnosed with it.
 When new symptoms occur, patients with RRMS have flare-ups, relapses, or exacerbations.
 Following acute attacks, patients usually have a partial or complete recovery called remissions.